 |b||Presentation and creativity||2|

-9. A Summary Report should be prepared highlighting:
+9. A Summary Report should be prepared to highlight:

-11. The Project Report should be handwritten by the students themselves.
+3. The Project Report should be handwritten or digital.

-Learn Maths & Science in an interactive & fun-loving way with BYJU’S App/Tablet.
+Learn Maths & Science according to the CBSE Syllabus in an interactive and fun-loving way with BYJU’S App/Tablet.